nvaccess/nvda/user_docs/en/userGuide.md

 The chosen table will be used to translate braille entered on your braille display's Perkins-style keyboard into text.
 You can move from braille table to braille table in the list by using the arrow keys.

-Note that this setting is only useful if your braille display has a Perkins-style keyboard and this feature is supported by the braille display driver.
+Note that this option is only useful if your braille display has a Perkins-style keyboard and this feature is supported by the braille display driver.
 If input is not supported on a display which does have a braille keyboard, this will be noted in the [Supported Braille Displays](#SupportedBrailleDisplays) section.

 <!-- KC:setting -->